Introduction to Filmmaking

 What will I be doing?

-The tutors on this course are largely industry experienced or industry active or leaders in their field of academic theory.
+Teaching will be delivered in a variety of ways, including large group lectures, practical seminars, demonstration workshops, small group supervision and personal tutorials.
+The tutors on this course are largely industry experienced, industry active or leaders in their field of academic theory.

 What about after uni?